-On August 22, 2019, the Company completed an amendment and restatement, including a two-year extension, of its Senior Facility.
-The principal amendments to the Senior Facility include an increase to the US facility from US\$40.0 million to US\$50.0 million to meet the needs of the growing US business, a reduction in the Canadian facility from \$180.0 million to \$170.0 million, the ability for the Company to use proceeds under the Senior Facility to repurchase or redeem a portion of the Company's outstanding senior unsecured notes subject to minimum liquidity requirements, and improved pricing on amounts drawn.
+On September 1, 2021, the Company completed an amendment and two-year extension of its Senior Facility.
+All of the amendments took effect September 1, 2021 and will remain in effect until maturity on September 28, 2024, subject to certain terms and conditions.
+In addition to the two year extension, the principal amendments to the Senior Facility include a shift in availability to increase the US Syndicated Revolving Facility and US Operating Facility from US\$50.0 million to US\$70.0 million collectively, and a corresponding reduction to the Canadian Syndicated Facility from \$170.0 million to \$145.0 million7, for a total facility size of approximately C\$ equivalent \$232.5 million.
 Other terms and conditions from the amendment remain consistent with those of the previous senior facility, as amended.
 The Senior Facility remains in effect and is a material contract to CES.
 See "Capital Structure - Senior Facility" for further information.

-As at December 31, 2020, CES was in compliance with terms and covenants of its lending agreements.
+As at December 31, 2021, CES was in compliance with terms and covenants of its lending agreements.

-As at December 31, 2020, CES had \$289.0 million of outstanding principal on its unsecured 6.375% Senior Notes due on October 21, 2024.
+As at December 31, 2021, CES had \$288.0 million of outstanding principal on its unsecured 6.375% Senior Notes due on October 21, 2024.
 The Senior Notes Indenture remains in effect and is a material contract to CES.
 See "Capital Structure - Senior Notes" for further information.